xupypg88/wireshrek/README.md

 Thanks for understanding!

 Installation:
-1. Download the Project as Zip file to your system
+1. Download the Project as Zip file to your system (This page -> Top Right -> Clone or Download -> Download ZIP)
 2. Open Sublime and if you did not install any plugin before then go to Tools -> Install package control
 3. In the Sublime window, when the other desirable packages are installed, pls go to the:
 Preference -> Package control -> Browse Packages